Well I'd rather see you dead, little girl

 - And Saffir tends to become this towards his brother Demando whenever Demando is obsessing over Sailor Moon, yet never really crosses the line and as much is passive-aggressive about it.
 He does admit in the anime that he's jealous of Moon, though — and to Demando's Clingy Jealous Girl Esmeraude, even!

-- Zoisite has shades of this towards Kunzite.- Specially obvious when Kunzie said he thought Reika, Zoicite's chosen victim, was a beautiful: Zoisite got massively pissed for that one, and when he confronted Reika he verbally lashed out at her before turning her into a demon.
+- Zoisite has shades of this towards Kunzite.- Specially obvious when Kunzite said he thought Reika, one of Zoisite's chosen victims, was beautiful: Zoisite got massively pissed for that one, and when he confronted Reika he verbally lashed out at her before turning her into a demon.